-- 12.5.1.1.2 Promotions Involving NCAA Championships, Events, Activities or Programs.
+12.5.1.1.2 - Promotions Involving NCAA Championships, Events, Activities or Programs.
 The NCAA [or a third party acting on behalf of the NCAA (e.g., host institution, conference, local organizing committee)] may use the name or picture of an enrolled student-athlete to generally promote NCAA championships or other NCAA events, activities or programs.
-(Adopted: 1/10/05) - 12.5.1.10 Promotion of NCAA and Conference Championships.
-The NCAA [or a third party acting on behalf of the NCAA (e.g., host institution, conference, local organizing committee)] may use the name or picture of a student-athlete to generally promote NCAA championships.
-A student-athlete's name or picture may appear in a poster that promotes a conference championship, provided the poster is produced by a member institution that hosts a portion of the championship or by the conference.
-(Adopted: 1/11/89, Revised: 1/10/05) - 12.6.1.2 - Intercollegiate Event.
+(Adopted: 1/10/05)

+12.5.1.10 - Promotion of NCAA and Conference Championships.
+The NCAA [or a third party acting

+- 12.6.1.2 Intercollegiate Event.
 A professional sports organization may serve as a financial sponsor of intercollegiate competition event, provided the organization is not publicly identified as such.
 A professional sports organization may serve as a financial sponsor of an activity or promotion that is ancillary to the competition event and may be publicly identified as such.
-[D] (Adopted: 1/10/92, Revised: 1/10/05, 1/14/12) - 13.4.1.2 Conference or NCAA Championships.
-An institution or conference that is hosting any portion of a conference or NCAA championship may send printed materials promoting the championship event (e.g., ticket application or promotional brochures, flyers or posters) to high school or two-year college coaches or administrators, but not to specific prospective student-athletes, provided: (Adopted: 1/13/10) - (a) The printed material includes only information relevant to the championship events; - (b) The printed material is available to the general public, including all high schools in the local area; and

-- (c) The printed material contains no information related to the institution's athletics program. - 13.15.1.2.1 Exception NCAA Championships.
+(Adopted: 1/10/92, Revised: 1/10/05, 1/14/12) - 13.4.1.2 Conference or NCAA Championships.
+An institution or conference that is hosting any portion of a conference or NCAA championship may send printed materials promoting the championship event (e.g., ticket application or promotional brochures, flyers or posters) to high school or two-year college coaches or administrators, but not to specific prospective student-athletes, provided: (Adopted: 1/13/10) - (a) The printed material includes only information relevant to the championship events; - (b) The printed material is available to the general public, including all high schools in the local area; and - (c) The printed material contains no information related to the institution's athletics program. - 13.14.1.2.1 Exception NCAA Championships.
 An institution or conference that is hosting any portion of an NCAA championship may purchase paid advertisements in a high school athletics program to generally promote the NCAA championship, provided: (Adopted: 1/15/14) - (a) The advertisement includes only information relevant to the championship events; - (b) The advertisement is available to the general public, including all high schools in the local area; and - (c) The advertisement does not contain information related to the institution's athletics program or the conference's member institutions.